 Mine #15 is an underground mine in the Millard (also known as Glamorgan) coal seam and located near Meta, Kentucky.
 Mine #15 is mined via room-and-pillar mining methods using continuous miners, and the coal is belted directly from the stockpile to McCoy Elkhorn's coal preparation facility.
 Mine #15 is currently a "company run" mine, whereby the Company manages the workforce at the mine and pays all expenses of the mine.
 The coal from Mine #15 is stockpiled at the mine site and belted directly to the Company's nearby coal preparation facilities.
 Production at Mine #15 re-commenced under Quest Energy's ownership in September 2016.
 Mine #15 has the estimated capacity to produce up to approximately 40,000 tons per month of coal.
 The Company acquired Mine #15 as an idled mine, and since acquisition, the primary work completed at Mine #15 by the Company includes changing working sections within the underground mine, air ventilation enhancements primarily through brattice work and the use of overcasts and installing underground mining infrastructure as the mine advances due to coal extraction.
+In 2020, Mine #15 produced approximately 461,570 tons and sold the coal at an average price of \$70.28 per ton.
 In 2019, Mine #15 produced approximately 124,740 tons and sold the coal at an average price of \$76.40 per ton.
-In 2018, Mine #15 produced approximately 199,408 tons and sold the coal at an average price of \$84.21 per ton.
-During 2019 and 2018, 100% and 100%, respectively, of the coal extracted from Mine #15 was high-vol "B" metallurgical coal quality, of which 100% and 100%, respectively, was sold into the metallurgical market.
+During 2020 and 2019, 100% and 100%, respectively, of the coal extracted from Mine #15 was high-vol "B" metallurgical coal quality, of which 100% was sold into the PCI market and 100% was sold into the metallurgical market, respectively.

 The Carnegie 1 Mine is an underground mine in the Alma and Upper Alma coal seams and located near Kimper, Kentucky.
 In 2011, coal production from the Carnegie 1 Mine in the Alma coal seam commenced and then subsequently the mine was idled.
 Production at the Carnegie 1 Mine was reinitiated in early 2017 under Quest Energy's ownership and is currently being mined via room-and-pillar mining methods utilizing a continuous miner.
 The coal is stockpiled on-site and trucked approximately 7 miles to McCoy Elkhorn's preparation facilities.
 The Carnegie 1 Mine is currently a "company run" mine, whereby the Company manages the workforce at the mine and pays all expenses of the mine.
 The Carnegie 1.
 Mine has the estimated capacity to produce up to approximately 10,000 tons per month of coal.
 The Company acquired the Carnegie 1 Mine as an idled mine, and since acquisition, the primary work completed at the Carnegie 1 Mine by the Company includes mine rehabilitation work in preparation for production, changing working sections within the underground mine, air ventilation enhancements primarily through brattice work, and installing underground mining infrastructure as the mine advances due to coal extraction.
+In 2020, the Carnegie 1 Mine produced approximately 0 tons.
 In 2019, the Carnegie 1 Mine produced approximately 4,276 tons and sold the coal at an average price of \$76.40 per ton.
-In 2018, the Carnegie 1 Mine produced approximately 8,315 tons and sold the coal at an average price of \$84.21.
-During 2019 and 2018, 100% and 100%, respectively, of the coal extracted from the Carnegie 1 Mine was high-vol "B" metallurgical coal quality, of which 100% and 100%, respectively was sold into the metallurgical market.
+During 2019 100% of the coal extracted from the Carnegie 1 Mine was high-vol "B" metallurgical coal quality, of which 100% was sold into the metallurgical market.